Grain-handling centrifugal fan built for combustible-dust duty on the Jitamitra shop floor

 Grain dust is combustible.
 Do you build fans for an ATEX-classified grain plant?

 Yes.
 Where the area is classified for combustible grain dust we build a spark-resistant, ATEX construction sized to the zone: non-sparking wheel and inlet materials, generous wheel-to-casing clearance so metal never rubs, earthing and bonding across the whole assembly, and bearings kept cool and outside the airstream so nothing inside a dust cloud can become an ignition source.
-To be precise, ATEX Zone 20/21/22 is self-declared per 2014/34/EU (Category 1D/2D/3D) where the classification calls for it — that is a self-declaration of conformity, not a third-party certification.
+To be precise, ATEX Zone 22 (Category 3D) is self-declared per 2014/34/EU for combustible-dust duty — a self-declaration of conformity, not a third-party certification.
 Tell us your zone and dust classification (St class, minimum ignition energy) and we engineer the fan to it.

 Fine grain dust cakes on the wheel and unbalances it.
 How do you manage that?